Whai123/Twealth/replit.md

    - **Issue**: AI was experiencing validation errors when creating goals; limited to only 3 basic actions
    - **Root Cause**: Groq API model (llama-3.1-70b-versatile) was decommissioned; AI was formatting numbers as strings in JSON
    - **Major Improvements Applied**:
-     - Upgraded to llama-3.3-70b-versatile model (current stable version)
+     - Upgraded to llama-3.3-70b-versatile model (current stable version with improved reasoning)
      - Enhanced system prompt to explicitly require numeric values without quotes
      - Expanded AI capabilities from 3 to 5 comprehensive tools:
        * `create_financial_goal` - Set savings targets for purchases